Experienced Financial Advisor Compensation

 Your compensation rises with the firm's success.
 And profit sharing is just that -- sharing profits.
 Giving back has always been part of the Edward Jones culture.

 Each year, we share a portion of net profits in the form of profit-sharing.
-Over the past 10 years, the contribution has averaged, the contribution has averaged 4.39% of a Financial Advisor's total compensation (including bonuses).
+Over the past 10 years, the contribution has averaged 4.28% of a Financial Advisor's total compensation (including bonuses).
 Your profit sharing retirement contribution (and potentially your profit sharing bonus) are 100% vested on day one.

 Travel award program